ElegantEngineeringTech/laravel-referrer/README.md

     |
     | These are the classes containing the logic to detect the visitor's referrer.
     | You can disable some of them or add as many as you want.
-    | Regardless of the number of sources you define, they will all be stored.
+    | No matter how many sources you define, they will all be stored.
     |
     */
     'sources' => [